atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

-## 5. Set Up Baseline Access Permissions
+## 5. Create Develoment Team Groups in AWS SSO

+## 6. Create Development Team Users in AWS SSO

 After the initial team development AWS accounts are created, establish an initial set of baseline access into those accounts following these steps: